vulkomilev/oumi/docs/user_guides/train/train.md

 Oumi provides an end-to-end training framework designed to handle everything from small fine-tuning experiments to large-scale pre-training runs.

-Our goal is to allow you to start small—in a notebook or local machine—and easily scale up as your needs grow while maintaining a consistent interface across different training scenarios and environments.
+Oumi enables you to start small—in a notebook or local machine—and easily scale up as your needs grow while maintaining a consistent interface across different training scenarios and environments.

 Key features include: